 People ask me what the two feather logo represents.
 After all, it’s not a traditional thing you see on honey labels.
 The meaning is twofold:

-The Second Reason: Native American background
+The Second Reason first is: Native American background

 Having Native American Cherokee heritage on both sides of my family, I’ve always been fascinated and held a deep respect for Native American history.

 I began making my own beekeeping equipment in a modern-day Native American tipi as a woodworking shop.
 Spending hours out there in the cold during winter, I would build my hive bodies and wooden frames, bottom boards and hive covers, enjoying every bit of it.

 Well, I don’t have that tipi anymore but I will always remember that it was the foundation of where I started this whole beekeeping journey.